ORNL/dasp-stacker/paper/paper.md

 ---
 # Summary

 Dimensionally aligned signal projection (DASP) algorithms are used to analyze fast Fourier transforms (FFTs) and generate visualizations that help focus on the harmonics for specific signals.
 At a high level, these algorithms extract the FFT segments around each harmonic frequency center, and then align them in equally sized arrays ordered by increasing distance from the base frequency.
 This allows for a focused view of the harmonic frequencies, which, among other use cases, can enable machine learning algorithms to more easily identify salient patterns.
-This work seeks to provide an effective open-source implementation of the DASP algorithms proposed in [@7907255] as well as functionality to help explore and test how these algorithms work with an interactive dashboard and signal-generation tool.
+This work seeks to provide an effective open-source implementation of the DASP algorithms proposed by @7907255 as well as functionality to help explore and test how these algorithms work with an interactive dashboard and signal-generation tool.

 The DASP library is implemented in Python and contains four types of algorithms for implementing these feature engineering techniques: fixed harmonically aligned signal projection (HASP), decimating HASP, interpolating HASP, and frequency aligned signal projection (FASP).
 Each algorithm returns a numerical array, which can be visualized as an image.
-The HASP algorithms are variations of the algorithms originally presented in [@7907255].
-For consistency FASP, which is the terminology used for the short-time Fourier transform, has been implemented as part of the library to provide a similar interface to the STFT of the raw signal.
+The HASP algorithms are variations of the algorithms originally presented by @7907255.
+For consistency, FASP, which is the terminology used for the short-time Fourier transform (STFT), has been implemented as part of the library to provide a similar interface to the STFT of the raw signal.
 Additionally, the library contains an algorithm to generate artificial signals with basic customizations such as the base frequency, sample rate, duration, number of harmonics, noise, and number of signals.

-Finally, the library provides multiple interactive visualizations, each implemented using IPyWidgets and work in a Jupyter environment.
+Finally, the library provides multiple interactive visualizations, each of which is implemented using IPyWidgets and works in a Jupyter environment.
 A dashboard-style visualization is provided, which contains some common signal-processing visual components (signal, FFT, spectogram) updating in unison with the HASP functions (see Figure 1 below).
-Seperate from the dashboard, an independent visualization is provided for each of the DASP algorithms as well as the artifical signal generator.
+Separate from the dashboard, an independent visualization is provided for each of the DASP algorithms as well as for the artifical signal generator.
 These visualizations are included in the library to aid in developing an intuitive understanding how the algorithms are affected by different input signals and parameter selections.

  ![Interactive dashboard displaying the custom sine wave (upper left), spectogram (upper right), FFT with added red bands around the bandwidth (bottom left), and Fixed HASP output (bottom right)](minidash_v1.png)